Roll20/roll20-character-sheets/D&D_5e_Shaped/ReadMe.md

 ### Changelog

+**22nd May 2015**

+* Added an optional button to ranged weapons that will auto increment ammo if you also have my script installed. https://app.roll20.net/forum/post/1734923/new-d-and-d-5e-shaped-character-sheet

 **21st May 2015**

 * Roll template's width is shrunk a bit to work with hidden chat avatars.
 Still larger than normal, but only by 6 pixels.